wagiminator/CH32V003-USB-IR-Receiver/README.md

 - **Volume Control**: For presentations with embedded audio or video, the remote can include volume up/down control by mapping specific buttons to media keys for adjusting system volume.
 - **Plug-and-Play**: The device appears as a standard USB Human Interface Device (HID) and requires no additional drivers, making setup effortless.

+## Customizing the Firmware
+The configuration of the device address and button commands from the infrared remote control to specific actions can be customized in the *config.h* file.
+This allows the **IR2USB** device to be adapted to work with your chosen remote control for the desired application.
+Currently, the firmware only supports the **NEC protocol**, which is widely used by most remote controls, particularly the inexpensive ones often found in China-based stores.

+If you don't have a suitable remote control, you can also build one yourself.
+Links to DIY projects for creating your own remote are provided below.

 ## Programming and Debugging Device
 To program the CH32V003 microcontroller, you will need a special programming device which utilizes the proprietary single-wire serial debug interface (SDI).
 The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable device for this purpose and can be purchased commercially for around $4.
 This debugging tool is not only compatible with the CH32V003 but also with other WCH RISC-V and ARM-based microcontrollers.